SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: GNNs for Matching Data Silos

 \subsection{Profiles as Initial Features}

 \para{Initialization requirement of GNNs} With \method{} we opt for applying the GraphSAGE model using the relatedness graphs of the corresponding data silos.
-For this to be possible two conditions should be satisfied about the graph upon which the model will train: \emph{i}) there should be a representative set of edges and \emph{ii}) each node should come with an initial feature vector. \method's relatedness graphs already satisfy the first condition, since every such graph includes edges denoting similar columns.
+For this to be possible two conditions should be satisfied about the relatedness graph: \emph{i}) there should be a representative set of edges and \emph{ii}) each node should come with an initial feature vector. \method's relatedness graphs already satisfy the first condition, since every such graph includes edges denoting similar columns.
 Yet, nodes in the relatedness graphs are featureless.
-Moreover, in order to leverage GNNs and use them for federating data silos, we need to employ them towards a specific goal.
+Moreover, in order to leverage GNNs and use them for matching across data silos, we need to employ them towards a specific goal.
 Therefore, in the following we discuss how to produce initial features for each column-node in a relatedness graph, and present a method of using a GNN model for bridging data silos by modeling our problem as a link prediction task.

 \para{Initial feature vectors from data profiles} In order to handle the feature initialization requirement, in \method{} we draw inspiration from the \emph{data profiling} literature \cite{abedjan2015profiling}.
 In the case of tabular data, profiles summarize the information of a data element, by calculating a series of simple statistics (e.g. number of null values, aggregates etc.).
 Consequently, we can utilize a simple profiler in order to associate each column in a data silo to a feature vector, summarizing statistical information about it.